Tees Maar Khan (soundtrack): Background

 Vishal–Shekhar composed the music and score in their second collaboration with Farah after their highly successful soundtrack for Om Shanti Om (2007).
 The duo started working on the film's music by early 2010.
 Initially, Farah intended to rope in Anu Malik and Pritam as guest composers, but the production team dismissed those claims.
 However, Shirish Kunder, who wrote, co-produced and edited the film, had composed and written lyrics for the title track.
 Sonu Nigam recorded the song in 54 different voices.
 He stated that, he recorded several versions of the song in numerous modulations but felt difficult to choose any one, which resulted in Kunder incorporating all of his versions in a single song.
 Nigam further recorded the choral portions, which included female voices and a mixture of Japanese, Chinese, Arabic, French, and other accents and also mimicked Kumar's voice which he most enjoyed, adding "I sound so much like him that even Farah couldn't make out the difference".
-Dadlani wrote the lyrics for the song "Sheila Ki Jawani"; the hook line is based on the fictional film which Katrina is acting.
+Dadlani wrote the lyrics for the song "Sheila Ki Jawani"; the hook line is based on the fictional film which Kaif's character Anya is acting in, while Dadlani plays the fictional film's lascivious producer.